-But Really, How Do Realtors Get Paid? / by Chris Bonner
+But Really, How Do Realtors Get Paid? / by Lee McKnight

 You may have heard about recent developments in the class action lawsuit against the National Association of Realtors (NAR) and some of the nation's top real estate firms in the news lately.
 Though both suits were filed months ago, last week, one of the largest brokerage firms in the nation* submitted a proposal to settle their part of the pending class action lawsuits for $83.5 million and a promise to change their practices around Buyer Agency.
 A judge will review the offer in mid-October.
 The "promise to change their practices" details have not been publicly announced yet, but I predict this will have a domino effect, creating industry-wide change.